Walking: The Most Underrated Exercise

 Lucky for you, this time it’s not too good to be true.
 In my opinion, walking is the most underrated exercise in the world.
 As I mentioned, going for a walk is an option that (almost) anyone, anywhere, has the opportunity to take advantage of.
 It’s free, which makes it even more accessible.

-Just walking 30mins per day, most days per week can have significant benefits for your heart and health.
+Walking for 30 minutes per day, most days per week, can have significant benefits for your heart and health.
 For best results, aim to walk at a moderate pace.
 You should be able to carry on a conversation, but not sing a song.
 This will get your heart pumping and blood flowing- enough to see improvements in your cardiovascular health such as lower blood pressure and less risk of heart disease.

 Walking can also improve your mood and reduce stress and anxiety.
 This is true whether you’re on a treadmill inside or exploring the great outdoors, but I think the fresh air and vitamin D help even more.
 Plus, I find that the motion of walking helps me think and concentrate on an idea or problem and work through it.